GoogleCloudPlatform/google-cloud-spanner-hibernate/testing/README.md

     ```

 3. Run `python3 run-tests.py`.
 Note that the script will run all the integration tests in the
 directory.
-It is likely you may want to run a specific test for debugging; this can be done
+It is likely you may want to run a specific test for debugging; this can be done passing in a tests filter as a commandline argument to the script:
-by modifying the script and filtering the tests using `--tests` in the Gradle command.

-    Example: `hibernate-orm/gradlew test -p hibernate-orm/documentation --tests <TEST_NAME>`
+    Example:
+    ```
+    python3 run-tests.py SQLTest.test_sql_jpa_all_columns_scalar_query_example
+    ```